-Python programming cycle is a little bit different from the traditional programming cycle because, unlike the traditional programming cycle, python DO NOT have compile or link steps because of this behavior Python programs run immediately after changes are made. .
+Python programming cycle is a little bit different from the traditional programming cycle because, unlike the traditional programming cycle, python does NOT have compile or link steps because of this behavior Python programs run immediately after changes are made.
 The programming Cycle for Python is in rapid prototyping.

 Want to understand the programming cycle of python more deeply?
 Stay here!